How COVID-19 Is Harming State and City Budgets

 - Many are facing severe budget shortfalls as a result of the coronavirus pandemic.

-U.S. state and local governments, on the front lines of the response to the coronavirus pandemic, are facing severe budget shortfalls.
-A distressing combination of dwindling tax revenues, record unemployment, and rising health costs have pushed many to cut back on spending for infrastructure and education—of which states and cities are by far the primary funders.
-Many still bear the scars of the 2008 financial crisis, which forced painful spending cuts to public services.
+Many U.S. state and local governments, on the front lines of the response to the coronavirus pandemic, are facing severe budget shortfalls.
+A distressing combination of dwindling tax revenues, record unemployment, and rising health costs have pushed them to cut back on spending for infrastructure and education—of which states and cities are by far the primary funders.
+Some still bear the scars of the 2008 financial crisis, which forced painful spending cuts to public services.

-In response to COVID-19, many states and municipalities have made cuts, frozen spending and hiring, laid off workers, and drawn down rainy day funds.
-The federal government has stepped in to provide aid, but some say more is needed.
+In response to COVID-19, states and municipalities have made cuts, frozen spending and hiring, laid off workers, and drawn down rainy day funds.
+Some states have seen revenues rise due to the uneven nature of this recession, but by and large the pandemic has drained state and local coffers.
+The federal government has stepped in to provide substantial aid.

 How do state and local governments budget?